- I : Aku (informal), Saya (formal)

 Ia and beliau (respectful) are equivalent of dia used in written Indonesia.

 In movie subtitles, kamu is very often substituted by kau.
-It might be related to engkau term which is an equivalent of kamu used mostly around Medan area.
+It might be related to engkau term which is an equivalent of kamu not very common nowadays but maybe in Medan area.

 More kinship terms

 - Mas/Mbak : Javanese words to address a young man/woman.
 If you call someone like that, you imply that he is Javanese.
 It would be improper to call someone from Sumatra or Sulawesi like that unless he is a Javanese immigrant

 - Kakek [grandfather] : to address an elder male (Bapak can be used also)

 - Nenek [grandmother] : to address an elder female (Ibu can be used also)

 - Paman / inf.
 Om [uncle] : to address someone older that you know and respect.
 That’s the way drivers are called most of the time, even if you don’t know them

 - Tante / inf.
 Bibi [aunty] : equivalent of Paman for women